 They always want to please their owners, so they will try extra hard when it comes to learning something new as they never want to let you down.

-Neither of the parent breeds are known for barking excessively, so this hybrid is the exact same.
-However, they will alert you to anything new or strange, so they do act as a good watch dog.
+Neither of the parent breeds is known for barking excessively, so this hybrid is the exact same.
+However, they will alert you to anything new or strange, so they do act as a good watchdog.

 Even though they are a giant dog, they are just not aggressive and merely focus on trying to be as cuddly as possible.

-Their friendly nature does also make it easier for them to be socialized even from an early age.
+Their friendly nature does also makes it easier for them to be socialized even from an early age.

 The Golden Saint’s Diet

 Paying close attention to the diet of the Golden Saint is even more important than it is for the majority of other breeds.